 neural networks and backpropagation, be able to derive and code gradient descent algorithms on your own

-Can write a feedforward neural network in Theano and TensorFlow
+Can write a feedforward neural network in Theano or TensorFlow

-Can write a recurrent neural network / LSTM / GRU in Theano and TensorFlow from basic primitives, especially the scan function
+Can write a recurrent neural network / LSTM / GRU in Theano or TensorFlow from basic primitives, especially the scan function

 Helpful to have experience with tree algorithms

 WHAT ORDER SHOULD I TAKE YOUR COURSES IN?: